Amourspirit/python-ooouno-ex/ex/auto/writer/odev_italics_styler/README.md

 Search for all occurrences of a `pleasure` (case-insensitive) and set their style to be in green italics.
 Search for all occurrences of a `pain` (case-insensitive) and set their style to be in red italics.

-Save changed  text to "italicized.doc" in current working folder.
+Save changed  text to "tmp/italicized.doc" of current working folder.

 ## See